eyalle/amazon-transcribe-textract-workshop/amazon-transcribe-workshop/getting-started/aws-instructor-led/README.md

 ## Prerequisites

 * Access to the 12 digit event access code distributed by an event operator as part of an AWS hosted event.
-* Sign in via [the Workshop Studio join url](https://catalog.us-east-1.prod.workshops.aws/join) or the one-click join event link provided by the event operator.
+* Sign in via [the Event Engine url](https://dashboard.eventengine.run/) or the one-click join event link provided by the event operator.

 ![Access the event](../../static/images/aws-account/img-join-aws-event.png?width=40pc)